Taiwan Bread and Baking

 • Pork floss bread (肉鬆麵包): Pork floss, a Taiwanese pantry staple, becomes a fluffy, umami topping.
 Its chew contrasts with the airy bread inside.

-• Pineapple bun (菠蘿包): Despite the name, it contains no pineapple.
+• Pineapple bun (菠蘿包): Originating in Hong Kong, the pineapple bun developed its own version after being introduced to Taiwan.
+Despite the name, it contains no pineapple.
 The crackled, cookie-like crust resembles a pineapple’s texture.
 Taiwan’s version tends to be sweeter and thicker than Hong Kong’s, reflecting local taste preferences.

 This boldness is the heart of Taiwanese baking: a belief that flavor combinations should surprise, not obey rules.